bhmoon713/fastbot_waypoints/README.md

     goal.position.y = 0.0;
     double goal_yaw = 1.57;
 ```
+This will move robot to middle of living room.

 ### and run below test commands(Terminal 3)
 ```bash
 cd ~/ros2_ws && colcon build && source install/setup.bash
 colcon test --packages-select fastbot_waypoints --event-handler=console_direct+
 colcon test-result --all
 ```
+This will move robot out of floor, so fall down, so that the robot wheel moving but robot cannot move forward, this will make final target position not reached